 420.611 - Principles & Methods of Ecology

 This course examines the relationship between organisms and their biotic and abiotic environment at three levels of biological hierarchy: individual organism, population, and community.
 Population characteristics, models of population dynamics, and the effect of ecological interactions on population regulation are discussed in detail.
 The structure and function of natural and man-made communities and the impact disturbances have on community structure are also examined.
 Students are led to appreciate the importance of ecology in solving environmental problems.
-Two required field trips are included.
-Intensive (approximately 3-week versions) of this course are offered in May and sometimes in July.
-This course is not offered online.
+This course is onsite only (not offered online).
+It is offered every year during a fall or spring 14-week semester.
+To meet the needs of distance students, it is also offered in an intensive, approximately three-week long version in May and sometimes July.

 420.614 - Environmental Policymaking and Policy Analysis